civo/status/content/issues/2026-06-30-FRA1-disruption.md

 ---

+2026-07-01 06:07 UTC

+All compute and Kubernetes cluster instance services in the FRA1 region have been restored.

+We are aware of some residual volume-attachment issues affecting a limited number of instances, which our engineering team is actively working to resolve.
+We will provide a further update once these have been fully cleared.

+---

 2026-06-30 22:00 UTC

 We are seeing recovery across the affected compute and Kubernetes cluster instances in the FRA1 region.
 Our engineering team is now monitoring to confirm the issue is fully resolved.